 - October - November: The Community Planners Committee and Community Planning Groups gather community-recommended CIP Projects and submit to Mayor, City Council, and the Capital Improvements Program Review and Advisory Committee.
 (CIPRAC) in November.

-- November - March: Depending on available resources and overall demand, Public Works Department staff scores the proposed projects in accordance with City Council Policy 800-14 .
+- November - March: Depending on available resources and overall demand, Engineering Capital Projects Department staff scores the proposed projects in accordance with City Council Policy 800-14 .
 The Financial Management Department confirms the availability of funds to support the budget to be considered by CIPRAC.
 CIPRAC then evaluates all the proposed projects, the priority score of each project, and the availability of funding to develop the Mayor?s proposed 2014 CIP Budget.
 All project pages are reviewed and the Financial Management Department prepares the Proposed CIP Budget publication.

 - April: The Mayor releases the CIP Proposed Budget to the public on April 15 in compliance with the City Charter [Article XV, Section 265, Item (b) (14)] .